jocelynmutso/documentation-test/src/markdown/001_advanced_operations/001_lifecycle_management-_tags.md

 _Result: Using one core set of questions, multiple different forms can be created, each sharing similarities of the original core._

-In summary, creating version tags via the `Version` menu creates dialogs that are versioned in a straight line as a continuous process, which means, in practice, that the newer version is based on the version that came immediately before it.
+In summary, creating version tags via the "Version" menu creates dialogs that are tagged in a straight line as a continuous process, which means, in practice, that the newer version is an evolution based on the version that came immediately before it.

 Branching, on the other hand, produces "lateral" versions based on the same original copy.
 It works simply by copying the original version and creating a duplicate.